bloominstituteoftechnology/React-Testing/README.md

 - To write tests for a React application using Jest and Enzyme.
 These two libraries are commonly used in production for testing React components and applications.
 - To practice reading over and understanding code which you did not write, but that you do need to test.

 For this exercise, you're given a complete React application.
-Your job is to
+Your job is to:
-1. go through and inspect ***all*** of the different pieces of the code, and
+1. Go through and inspect ***all*** of the different pieces of the code.
-2. write tests for ***all*** of the components in the `./src/components` directory.
+2. Write tests for ***all*** of the components in the `./src/components` directory.
 3. Write these tests in the correspondingly-named files in the `./src/tests` directory.

 You'll be using [Jest](https://facebook.github.io/jest/docs/en/expect.html) and [Enzyme](http://airbnb.io/enzyme/) in order to test React components.